 4.8.
 Course materials that contain personal data (for example, registration sheets) are destroyed after the expiry of the time limit for contestation and for the financer of the training course to file a claim.

 5.1.
 The personal data of job applicants is restricted information to which third persons (including competent authorities) gain access only in cases provided by law.
 As the controller, the university processes mainly the following data of a person applying for a job at the university:

-5.1.1. data required for identification, primarily name, surname and personal identification number;
+5.1.1. data required for identification, primarily name and surname and personal identification number;

 5.1.2. data required to contact the person: email address, telephone number and postal address;

-5.1.3. data required for employment, for example, information on education, continuing education and professional experience, research and development, including a list of scientific publications.
+5.1.3. data required for employment, for example, information on education, continuing education and professional experience, and research and development, including a list of scientific publications;

 5.2.
-If the person has submitted the information required for application, the university presumes that the person agrees to processing their personal data for the purpose of employment.
-By submitting information on referees in the application documents, the person is presumed to agree that the university may contact them.
+If the applicant has submitted the required information, the university presumes that the applicant agrees to processing their personal data for the purpose of employment.
+By submitting the referees’ details in the application documents, the applicant is presumed to consent that the university may contact them.
 More information about processing job applicants’ data at the University of Tartu can be found here.

 5.3.
-If an applicant who is rejected gives a separate consent, the university may propose the applicant to take part, if suitable, in another competition for a job announced by the university.
-The university keeps the application documents of an applicant who is rejected, based on legitimate interest, to resolve possible legal disputes.
-The university keeps the application documents for one year from the rejecting decision.
+If an applicant who is rejected gives separate consent, the university may propose the applicant take part in another competition when the university announces a suitable job.
+The university will keep the documents of unsuccessful applicants, based on legitimate interest, to resolve possible legal disputes for one year, starting from the negative decision.

 5.4.
-For the preselection of applicants, the university may use psychometric tests (for example, mental fitness test and personality test), if the applicants have consented to that in the test environment.
+For the preselection of applicants, the university may use psychometric tests (for example, mental ability and personality tests) if applicants consent to the testing in the test environment.
 Based on the interpretation of test results, the university may get more personal data (for example, personal characteristics) of the applicant from the test organiser, who is the processor of personal data.
-The university does not make decisions in relation to applicants based solely on automated processing.
+The university does not make decisions on applicants based solely on automated processing.

 6.1.
 To comply with obligations arising from the employment contract and from legislation (for example, tax legislation, employment and labour laws, Accounting Act), the university as a controller processes the following personal data of university employees: